boblauer/mock-require/README.md

 path1 === path2; // false
 ```

-### `mock.reRequire`
+### `mock.reRequire(path)`

+__path__: `String`

-`reRequire` is useful if you're trying to mock a dependency for a file that has already been required in elsewhere (possibly in another test file).
+The file whose cache you want to refresh.
+This is useful if you're trying to mock a dependency for a file that has already been required in elsewhere (possibly in another test file).
 Normally, Node.js will cache this file, so any mocks that you make afterwards will have no effect. `reRequire` clears the cache and allows your mock to apply.

 ```javascript
 var fs = require('fs');